• Skip to primary navigation

 The easy sweet potato dessert you need to try this year!

 I’m not saying you can’t serve it as a side dish.
-But I am saying you should A serve it at some point during your meal.
+But I am saying you should serve it at some point during your Thanksgiving meal

 Why This Recipe Works